Prenatal phthalate exposures and adiposity outcomes trajectories: a multivariate Bayesian factor regression approach

 \subsection{Data preprocessing}

 We log-transformed WC so that its marginal is more approximately normal.
 We mean-centered all outcomes.
 We also used the logarithm of phthalate metabolites as exposures.
 We corrected for urinary dilution by dividing the metabolite concentrations (not on the log scale) by the Cratio as discussed in Section~\ref{sec:famr_data}.
 We standardize other continuous covariates and create dummy variables for categorical covariates.
-We used \texttt{R} package \texttt{mice} for multiple imputation of missing values in the covariates.
+We used \texttt{R} package \texttt{mice} for multiple imputation of missing values in the covariates (using predictive mean matching for continuous, logistic regression for binary, and proportional odds model for ordered categorical covariates).
 We created a time variable that is age in years based on age in months of the children at follow-up visits.
 Age ranges from 4 to 10 years old (Figure~\ref{fig:hist-age}).